whosonfirst/whosonfirst-placetypes/README.md

 `404221409`

 In many countries, the lowest level of government.
 They contain one or more localities (or "populated places") which themselves have no authority.
 Often but not exclusively found in Europe.
+In some areas locality and localadmin are used interchangeably.

 Localadmins are considered `common_optional`.